alverena/documentation/user_guide/common_features_multi_channel_functionality.rst

   customer-related data. :ref:`Type <user-guide-channel-guide-type>` of this channel indicates to the system what rules to use for data received from the channel.

-  Currently there are two out-of-the-box channel types described in more details in the B2B Channel guide <user-guide-b2b-channel and :ref:`Magento Channel guide <user-guide-magento-channel>`, however new channel types can be added in the course of customization, subject to the specific client-needs.
+  Currently there are two out-of-the-box channel types described in more details in the :ref:`B2B Channel guide <user-guide-b2b-channel>` and :ref:`Magento Channel guide <user-guide-magento-channel>`, however new channel types can be added in the course of customization, subject to the specific client-needs.

 - Each channel is assigned a set of :term:`Entities <Entity>`.
 Records of these entities and their details can be collected to OroCRM from the channel.

-  - One of the entities defined for a channel must represent customer identity that suits the channel type.
-For example, a B2B Customer or a :term:`Web Customer`.
+  - One of the entities defined for a channel must represent a :term:`customer identity <Customer Identity>` that suits the channel type.
+For example, a :term:`B2B Customer` or a :term:`Web Customer`.

   - Some system entities are automatically assigned to channels of a related type.
 For example, details of :term:`opportunities <Opportunity>` and :term:`leads <Lead>` are usually collected from B2B channels, while